 Physical locations now have to compete with the internet, and the internet is perhaps the most formidable competitor.

-Many successful retailers utilize a combination of loyalty, exclusivity, and service standards to create sustainable businesses that won’t take a substantial hit from showrooming.
+Utilize a combination of loyalty, exclusivity, and service standards to create sustainable businesses.
+This way, you won’t take a massive hit from showrooming.
 When all else fails, observe successful retail locations that aren’t being significantly damaged by showrooming.
 Do what they do, and do it better.

 Evie Cooper is an experienced project leader supporting UkAreaCode and Postcode-Checker – online knowledge libraries.
 She is also an avid business blogger, who often shares her tips and tricks about growing a successful company and acquiring more customers.
 Feel free to reach out to her on Twitter @CooperEviee.